+THE HAGUE SYSTEM - A PRACTICAL GUIDE FOR BELIZEAN DESIGN CREATORS & ENTREPRENEURS

-2. THE HAGUE SYSTEM - A ONE-STOP SOLUTION TO PROTECT YOUR INDUSTRIAL DESIGNS AT HOME AND ABROAD If you are a Vietnamese design creator or a design company based in Viet Nam, you can take advantage of the Hague System to protect your industrial designs in 90 countries around the world, following a very simple and cost-effective procedure for filing your industrial design applications and managing your industrial design registrations.
+2. THE HAGUE SYSTEM - A ONE-STOP SOLUTION TO PROTECT YOUR INDUSTRIAL DESIGNS AT HOME AND ABROAD

+If you are a Belizean design creator or a design company based in Belize, you can take advantage of the Hague System to protect your industrial designs in 92 countries around the world, following a very simple and cost-effective procedure for filing your industrial design applications and managing your industrial design registrations.

 2.1.
-HAGUE UNION MEMBERS - ATTRACTIVE MARKETS FOR VIETNAMESE EXPORTS All the Contracting Parties to the Hague Agreement (Geneva Act), including Viet Nam, are members of the Hague Union.
-They include 63 States and two intergovernmental organisations (the European Union and the African Intellectual Property Organisation), covering the territories of 90 countries where you can get protection for your designs through the Hague System.
-They represent a large volume of world trade flows and constitute very attractive markets for Vietnamese exports.
+HAGUE UNION MEMBERS - ATTRACTIVE MARKETS FOR BELIZEAN EXPORTS

+All the Contracting Parties to the Hague Agreement including Belize, are members of the Hague Union.
+On July 19, 2021, they include 73 States (parties to either the 1960 Act, or the 1999 Act, or to both such acts, as is the case of Belize) and two intergovernmental organisations, the European Union and the African Intellectual Property Organisation (OAPI), which are parties to the 1999 Act.
+The Hague Union members thus cover the territories of 92 countries where you can get protection for your designs through the Hague System.
+These countries represent a large volume of world trade flows and constitute very attractive markets for Belizean exports.

-Many top trading partners of Viet Nam are Hague Union members.
-Among the 10 top importers of Vietnamese products, having accounted for more than 70% of Vietnamese exports in 2018, six of them are Hague Union members, namely (by order of export values): United States of America, Japan, Republic of Korea, Germany, France and the United Kingdom.
-Other Hague Union members that also account for significant values of Vietnamese exports include the Netherlands, Singapore, Russian Federation, Mexico, Spain, Poland, Belgium, Canada, Turkey, and Switzerland.
+In fact, among the 15 top importers of Belizean products, having accounted for more than 86% of Belizean exports in 2019, ten of them are linked to the Hague System, namely (by order of export values): United Kingdom, United States of America, Spain, Ireland, Germany, Netherlands, Portugal, Japan, France and Turkey.
+Other Hague Union members that also account for significant values of Belizean exports include Mexico, Belgium, Morocco, Switzerland, Canada, Suriname, Poland, Singapore, Georgia and Egypt.